dusty-nv/jetson-inference/README.md

 ![Alt text](https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/detectnet-digits-custom-network.jpg)

+The DetectNet prototxt is located at [`data/networks/detectnet.prototxt`](https://github.com/dusty-nv/jetson-inference/blob/master/data/networks/detectnet.prototxt) in the repo.

 #### Training the Model with Pretrained Googlenet

 Since DetectNet is derived from Googlenet, it is strongly recommended to use pre-trained weights from Googlenet as this will help speed up and stabilize training significantly.
 Download the Googlenet model from [here](http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel) or by running the following command from your DIGITS server: